zhuyanhao/Behavioral-Cloning-Project4-Self-Driving-Cars/README.md

 #### 1. An appropriate model architecture has been employed

 The instructions suggest starting from a known self-driving car model and provided a link to the [nVidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-The below diagram shows each layer of the network:![alt text][image1]
+The below diagram shows each layer of the network:

+![alt text][image1]

 The conversion of color space from RGB to YUV is also added at the very beginning of the network so that no change is required in drive.py to make simulator work.
 As the community suggests, ELU activation function is added at each layer.
 When training the network, ADAM optimizer is used with learning rate = 1e-4.
 The model works quite well with only 20 epochs; to make it more like a human driver, the model is trained for 200 epochs.